 - For residential units having rents less than 40% or more than the average rent of a similar unit, the maximum rent increase applicable is 20%.

-You can track the proceedings of your rental dispute case in Dubai via the official RDC “Track a suit” portal.
+You can track the proceedings of your rental dispute case in Dubai via the official RDC Dubai “Track your case” portal.

 Before you rent an apartment, townhouse or villa in Dubai, know that all tenancy contracts have to be registered with Ejari in Dubai.

-Those concerned about the rental tenure can weigh the benefits of short-term vs long-term rentals in Dubai to get a clearer picture of what suits them better.
+Those concerned about the rental tenure can weigh the benefits of short-term vs long-term rentals in Dubai to get a clear picture of what suits them better.